 Humber Resnet provides wireless internet access in all residence rooms, lounges and studies in the residence.
-Resnet is a shared resource; please review the Acceptable Use Policy at its.humber.ca/aboutus/aup before connecting.
-Wireless access points (WAPs) are located in each residence room and throughout the buildings.
+Resnet is a shared resource; please review the Acceptable Use Policy before connecting.
+Wireless Access Points (WAPs) are located in each residence room and throughout the buildings.
 Do not attempt to remove a WAP.
-Any costs associated with damage or interference with any WAP will be the responsibility of the resident(s).
+Any costs associated with damage or interference with any WAP will be the responsibility of the resident.
 Service disruptions, although rare, do occur from time to time.
 Humber is not responsible for any loss, cost, or liability caused by Internet services being unavailable.